 An unexpected wonder

 When the Svartsengi Resource Park came to life in the late 1970s, one of the unintended benefits of the plant’s geothermal energy production was an enchanting reservoir that formed in the lava field beside the facility.
 No one knew it at the time, but this humble expanse signalled the dawn of the Blue Lagoon and the birth of a wonder of the world.
 Today, sustainability echoes through every dimension of the company’s ongoing evolution.
+Named Icelandic Environmental Company of the Year for 2021 by the Confederation of Icelandic Employers, Blue Lagoon is a paragon of renewable energy, representing the fertile synthesis of eco-friendly health, hospitality, and wellbeing.

 Architecture and design